stefanyuk/EPAM-Final-project/README.md

 3. Install project requirements
 > pip install -r requirements.txt

-4. Prepare the database for usage
+4. Prepare the database for usage.
 Postgresql must already be installed in the system.
 Setup environment variables for the database configuration or change the config file.

 Example configuration: